Cryptashh/HWOSTR/README.md

 ## Overview

-$HYPIO is not built for a quick pump.
+$HWOSTR is not built for a quick pump.
 It is built on consistency — driving real volume to fuel periodic, long-term sweeps while maintaining a living, event-driven community around the HYPIO NFT collection.

 Three pillars:
 1. An appreciating NFT